pashacraydon/spark-tabs/README.md

 * Run ```gulp```.
 * In the Chrome extensions page, click ```Load unpacked extension...``` and select the ```build``` directory.

-The extension will automatically reload on code changes.

 ## Creating a build

-* Add your pem as `config/extension.pem`.
 * ```gulp build``` will generate a build in ```./dist```.

 ## License